The Best Free Shipping Pallet Chair Plans On The Internet

 Get Started Building Your Pallet Chair

 Getting started with a pallet chair is easy, assuming you already have some suitable pallets.
-If you are not sure what to look for in a pallet check out my article titled "Pallet Recycling Projects: One Pallet At A Time".

 The first step is easy, making the back rest and seat for the chair.
 For this step take the pallet you have chosen for the seat and cut the third stringer and all the excess from the pallet, leaving two stringers with slats attached.
 The remaining section should be about 19" wide by about 48 " long.
 This will vary from pallet to pallet so its important to consider the pallets dimensions before selection.
 The wider the pallet the better, 19"-20" is about as narrow as you want to go so if you can find a good looking pallet with sections wider than 20" snag it.